hansroh/skitai/README.rst

 Then one process update object by setgs (name, value), the others can be access it by getgs (name).

-Note that value type is shoul be integer.
+Note that value type is should be integer.

 .. code:: python